psas/av3-fc/README.md

     $
     (av3fc)$ pip install -r requirements.txt

-Use `deactivate` to get out of the virtual environmnet.
+Use `deactivate` to get out of the virtual environment.
 To get back into the virtual environment:

     $ workon av3fc